ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1119
 {: #error-1119}

-The vSRX node's VM is running but the node is not accessible via telnet.
+The vSRX node's VM is running but the node is not accessible from telnet.
 Exit from all console (telnet) sessions and retry the operation.
-Alternatively, refer to [Correcting error 1119](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1119) for more information.
+Alternatively, see [Correcting error 1119](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1119) for more information.

 ## Error 1120
 {: #error-1120}

 The vSRX node does not have a valid license.
-Remove any evaluation licenses and apply a valid license.
-Then retry the operation.
-Refer to [Known limitations for IBM Cloud Juniper vSRX](/docs/vsrx?topic=vsrx-known-limitations-for-ibm-cloud-juniper-vsrx) for more information on identifying and removing the evaluation license.
+Remove any evaluation licenses and apply for a valid license.
+Then, retry the operation.
+See [Known limitations for IBM Cloud Juniper vSRX](/docs/vsrx?topic=vsrx-known-limitations-for-ibm-cloud-juniper-vsrx) for more information on identifying and removing the evaluation license.

 ## Error 1121
 {: #error-1121}